Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Help regulate blood pressure

-Most people are born with 2 kidneys, but you can survive with only 1.
+Most people are born with two kidneys, but you can survive with only one.
 You can also survive with no kidneys.
 People with no kidneys or kidneys that don’t work survive with the help of dialysis.
 Dialysis uses a special machine to filter the blood.